-Honors will be designated for the top 15 percent, as of July 1 after the third year, based on core rotation exams and clinical performance.
+Honors will be designated based on core rotation exams, completion of assignments, and clinical performance.

 Academic Progress

 Satisfactory academic progress, measured at the end of each academic year, occurs when the student is passing all required courses, completes 67 percent of their cumulative attempted credits, is on track to complete their degree within 150 percent of their four-year program, and has passed required board exams.
 A student who is not making academic progress is not eligible for federal Title IV student financial aid.